mfrister/pushproxy/README.md

 ### Extract OS X Certificates

+Note: If you want to connect at least one device via a patched push daemon, you need to patch the push daemon on OS X first.

 OS X stores the certificates in the `/Library/Keychains/applepushserviced` keychain.

 To ensure only the push certificate is in this keychain, delete the applepushserviced keychain, so it activates and creates a new keychain entry.
 You may try without this step, but if the keychain has other entries, the following steps may fail.